omega8cc/boa/docs/MIGRATE-PERCONA8.md

 The whole 8.x cluster of requirements only appears the first time you run `xmass` against real Percona 8 servers.

+## Legacy PHP web clients on Percona 8.4

+Replication is not the only place the 8.x auth default bites.
+The handshake greeting advertises the server's default first-factor plugin, and PHP 5.6's mysqli aborts on a `caching_sha2_password` greeting BEFORE the user's own plugin is consulted — so a site served through the `php56` pool loses its database on the web while CLI drush (modern PHP) stays healthy, and Drupal 6 answers its own "Site off-line" 503.
+Loading the plugin (`mysql_native_password=ON`) is necessary but not sufficient.

+BOA's 8.4 config pass therefore also sets `authentication_policy = mysql_native_password,,` (sql.sh.inc directive sync,
+aegir2boa D-015): the greeting is native, a native-plugin user connects from PHP 5.6, and `caching_sha2` users — root, every modern-PHP site — still authenticate via the client auth-switch.
+The reset phase comments the directive for every other version (5.7 aborts on the unknown variable, so a half-flipped box stays bootable), and the line is inserted when an existing box's `my.cnf` predates the template.
+Existing 8.4 boxes converge on their next `barracuda up-*` pass; nothing to do by hand.

 ## Cross-version xoct: what transfers and what to watch

 `xoct`'s logical dump/restore is version-agnostic for the data itself — the DB